The Sneaker Market is Bigger Than Some Of The World’s Stock Exchanges

 What can save the sneaker market?

 Scarcity is what makes any commodity valuable.
 It becomes a lot more valuable when it becomes difficult to find and purchase a particular type of Grail.
 At the moment, there is a glut of high-brand sneakers within the market.
 Certain sneakers are traded more than they are worn.
 A worn sneaker loses value over time but brings up the value of never-worn ones.
 Right now, there are too many pristine Jordan 1s and Yeezy 450s sitting in closets not being worn.
 Companies that produce high-end sneakers will have to drastically reduce their production and possibly buy back some of the stock of sneakers out there and destroy them.
-This may sound draconian but it worked for de Beers in the diamond industry.
+This may sound draconian, but it worked for De Beers in the diamond industry when they dumped a glut of diamonds into the ocean to keep prices stable.

 Sneakerheads Are Taking Matters Into Their Own Hands